- Security Assessment

 - GIB Crypto

 Group-IB Digital Risk Protection combats against online brand abuse and Internet fraud.
 The system quickly detects violations and blocks resources that cause reputational and financial damage to your brand.

-On behalf of the brand, fraudsters arrange raffles, request bank card details, arrange payment, and distribute malware.
+On behalf of the brand, scammers arrange raffles, request bank card details, arrange payment, and distribute malware.

-Criminals use logos, trademarks and names of well-known companies on their resources to inspire confidence.
+Criminals use logos, trademarks and names of well-known companies on their online resources to win the customers’ confidence and trick them into a fraudulent scheme.
 They list these companies as their customers or partners, promote their goods or services and cite their support.
-This scheme poses a serious reputational risk, not only an infringement of the right to trademark.
+Such schemes can result not only in trademark infringement but also lead to serious reputational damage.

 Every day several thousand mobile applications appear worldwide.
-To attract audiences to their applications, fraudsters use company logos and brand names or create a complete imitation of official applications and place them in official and unofficial stores.
+To attract audiences to their applications, scammers use company logos and brand names or create a copy of official applications and place them in official and illegal mobile app stores.